OliverDoCode/GameMaker-DiscordAPI-Integration/README.md

 > [!CAUTION]
 > DiscordGML/OliverDoCode assumes no liability for GameMaker projects / Discord bots/apps that regularly exceed the [rate limits](https://discord.com/developers/docs/topics/rate-limits) of the API.
 Every developer who creates a bot with DiscordGML is responsible for their own project.
 DiscordGML is **open source** and can be modified and controlled by anyone.
 Therefore, make sure that you **ALWAYS** download the **ORIGINAL version** of DiscordGML and **not a modified copy** without being 100% sure that your secret data (like the Discord bot token) will not be shared with others.

+## Functions of DiscordGML that we work with

+app()       // You can do everything with it around your app build()     // you use it to build objects type()      // contains all the types you need to build objects wrap()      // wrap an object to see in the help window of GameMaker what this object can contain flags()     // contains all flags and a function that can check flags